mramshaw/NoteM/Events.md

 2. Application updated
 3. Application uninstalled

-Too may applications fail to consider the second possibility, which generally makes debugging (and even bug triage) quite difficult, as the application __release version__ is pretty much critical to do either of these things effectively.
+Too many applications fail to consider the second possibility, which generally makes debugging (and even bug triage) quite difficult, as the application __release version__ (and also the __Application Environment__ - as in, Testing, Staging, QA, Production) is pretty much critical to do either of these things effectively.

 Accordingly, all of the of the event logging should include the app release version (according to __SemVer__ principles).